jasward92-glitch/Healthcare-Appointment-Analysis/README.md

 2. **Evaluate New Patient scheduling** because this appointment type had the highest average wait time.
 3. **Review Follow-Up scheduling capacity** because Follow-Up appointments represented the largest appointment category and also had relatively long waits.
 4. **Monitor wait time and satisfaction together** to determine whether improvements in patient flow are associated with improved patient experience.
-5. **Review high-performing practices in Pediatrics** to identify scheduling or workflow practices that may be useful in other departments.
+5. **Review practices in Pediatrics** to identify scheduling or workflow practices that may be useful in other departments.

 ## Data Quality